Written by: A O’Neill, Licensed Pest Control Technician

 If you think you will find the DIY option too overwhelming leave it to a professional bed bug exterminator.

 - DON’T start sleeping in a different room.
-Bed bugs can detect the carbon monoxide you breathe out and will soon migrate to your new sleeping area to feed.
+Bed bugs can detect the carbon dioxide you breathe out and will soon migrate to your new sleeping area to feed.

 They can also live for over a year without a blood meal in an empty room, so moving to another area to sleep is only going to spread the infestation into other areas of your home, which will make treating them even harder.